Alabama execution set despite opposition from victim's kin

 “The jury in James’s case unanimously decided that his brutal murder of Faith Hall warranted a sentence of death,” Marshall said.

-In response to a reporter’s question, Ivey said Wednesday she would not intervene.
+In response to a reporter’s question, Ivey said Wednesday that she would not intervene.

 “My staff and I have researched all the records and all the facts and there’s no reason to change the procedure or modify the outcome.
 The execution will go forward,” she said.